thompsonseanr/Arch-Utility-Scripts/README.md

 # Arch-Utility-Scripts

 These are simple scripts written primarily for whenever I am performing Arch upgrades.
+These scripts are actually distro-agnostic and will work for any system with LVM.

 **Note:** I used this guide for my installation: [How To Install Arch Linux Step by Step With Screenshots](https://computingforgeeks.com/install-arch-linux-with-lvm-on-uefi-system/)